chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 **TL;DR** Stick to `Task.Run()` unless you need specific customization like `LongRunning` process or a non-default `TaskScheduler` or synchronizing child tasks with parent etc. If those are required, use `Task.Factory.StartNew()`.
 {: .notice--success}

 First, let's understand one thing, **a Task only executes once** and should be scheduled only once.
 This needs synchronization to avoid race condition where multiple threads try to start a task (think `new Task()`).
-Now, as `Task.Factory.StartNew` first starts the task then returns a refernce, this is safe and saves the synchronization cost (internal to CLR).
-The reason is, once a task has been startded, any call to that task again to `Start()` will simply fail.
+Now, as `Task.Factory.StartNew` first starts the task then returns a reference, this is safe and saves the synchronization cost (internal to CLR).
+The reason is, once a task has been started, any call to that task again to `Start()` will simply fail.
 So, use `Task.Factory.StartNew()` over `new Task().Start()`.

 There can some cases though, where creating new Task might be beneficial.
 One example being, need to derive from the `Task` type.
 [This](https://blogs.msdn.microsoft.com/pfxteam/2010/06/13/task-factory-startnew-vs-new-task-start/) MSDN article explains with great examples.